What is female infertility?

 - problems in the babies

-In addition, more advanced DOR is accompanied by other medical problems such as:
+In addition, with more advanced DOR women become perimenopausal, with additional medical problems such as:

 - Decreasing bone mass, increasing the risk of fracture